MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

     - Parent folder: **Services**
     - Name: **SelectedGame**

-3. Fill the enum with the following values:
+3. Fill the ENUM with the following values:
 ```cs
     Basketball,
     Football,